wombleton/gitlaw-nz/acts/T/Trustee Companies Act 1967.md

 ##### 45 Certificate to accompany applications for and transfers of shares

-*   Every application for shares in a trustee company to which this Part applies, and every transfer of shares in any such trustee company that is lodged with the trustee company for registration, shall be accompanied by a certificate by the applicant or transferee (as the case may be) in [form 1][117] of Schedule 2 or to the effect thereof, and no shares in any such trustee company shall be allotted, nor shall any transfer of shares in any such trustee company be registered, unless the application or transfer, as the case may be, is accompanied by such a certificate.
+*   Every application for shares in a trustee company to which this Part applies, and every transfer of shares in any such trustee company that is lodged with the trustee company for registration, shall be accompanied by a certificate by the applicant or transferee (as the case may be) in [form 1][119] of Schedule 2 or to the effect thereof, and no shares in any such trustee company shall be allotted, nor shall any transfer of shares in any such trustee company be registered, unless the application or transfer, as the case may be, is accompanied by such a certificate.

     Compare: 1934--35 No 52 s 4

 ##### 46 Voting at general meetings of shareholders

-*   (1) At any general meeting of shareholders in a trustee company to which this Part applies, the chairman of the meeting may, before calling for a show of hands or taking a poll, require each shareholder or any shareholder or shareholders present in person to sign and lodge with him a certificate in writing in [form 2][118] of Schedule 2\.
+*   (1) At any general meeting of shareholders in a trustee company to which this Part applies, the chairman of the meeting may, before calling for a show of hands or taking a poll, require each shareholder or any shareholder or shareholders present in person to sign and lodge with him a certificate in writing in [form 2][120] of Schedule 2\.
 No shareholder who, upon being required by the chairman of the meeting to sign and lodge such a certificate, refuses or neglects so to do, or refrains from so doing, shall be entitled to vote either upon a show of hands or upon a poll on any resolution submitted to that meeting.

-    (2) No vote by any person acting on behalf of any shareholder at any general meeting of shareholders in a trustee company to which this Part applies shall be valid unless the vote is given under the authority of a proxy in writing under the hand of that shareholder complying with the articles of association of the trustee company, accompanied by a certificate by that shareholder in [form 3][119] of Schedule 2\.
+    (2) No vote by any person acting on behalf of any shareholder at any general meeting of shareholders in a trustee company to which this Part applies shall be valid unless the vote is given under the authority of a proxy in writing under the hand of that shareholder complying with the constitution of the trustee company, accompanied by a certificate by that shareholder in [form 3][121] of Schedule 2\.

     (3) In the case of shares in a trustee company to which this Part applies belonging to the estate of any deceased person, or to any estate which is being administered under the Mental Health Act 1969, or the [Protection of Personal and Property Rights Act 1988][84], the registered holder or other persons entitled to vote in respect of the shares shall not be deemed, for the purposes of any certificate to be signed by him under this section, to have given any undertaking or to be under any obligation to the beneficiary or beneficiaries of the estate as to the exercise of his voting or other rights or powers in respect of the shares.